unibonn/puppet-singularity/README.md

 Should we allow users to request the PID namespace? (default: yes)

 ##### `enable_overlay`
-Enabling this option will make it possible to specify bind paths to locations that do not currently exist within the container. (default: try)
+Enabling this option will make it possible to specify bind paths to locations that do not currently exist within the container.
+If 'try' is chosen, overlayfs will be tried but if it is unavailable it will be silently ignored.
+If 'driver' is chosen, overlayfs is handled by the image driver. (default: try)

 ##### `enable_underlay`
 Enabling this option will make it possible to specify bind paths to locations